cwallacebailey/Original-Sub-2/README.md

 #### Highscores Page

 The highscores of the user are presented here, the below image shows only one as it has only been played through once.
-If played successive times more scores would appear.
+If played successive times more scores would appear up to a maximum of 5.
+Once the user has played through more than 5 times only the top 5 scores would be shown as the high scores array uses a splice to remove the lowest scores until only 5 high scores remain.

 ![Highscores page](assets/readme_images/highscores.png)